MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 The default values for `HorizontalOptions` and `VerticalOptions` will result in the `Popup` being displayed in the center of page that it overlays.

 A popup will present with a default `Padding` of 15.
-In order to make the `SimplePopup` look better a `Padding` of 10 has been added.
+In order to make the `SimplePopup` look better, a `Padding` of 10 has been added.

 ### Presenting a Popup Created in XAML